structured-query-language/structured-query-language.github.io/RANGE-clause-in-window-functions-practical-examples.md

 # RANGE Clause in Window Functions: Practical Examples

 RANGE Clause in Window Functions is now available in Snowflake.
+Here as some practical examples of using RANGE clause in the Window Functions.

 # Example 1.
 Running sum of acquitions in the last 28 days